Myanmar's old guard under pressure after Suu Kyi win

 "But they can also now see quite clearly that the people will not accept a return to military rule and that a peaceful or stage-managed coup by the army is not really feasible politically any longer."

-Suu Kyi, 66, is expected to avoid direct confrontation with the military and to prioritize socio-economic improvements to consolidate support inside and outside of parliament.
+Suu Kyi, 66, is expected to avoid direct confrontation with the military and to prioritise socio-economic improvements to consolidate support inside and outside of parliament.

 While ex-military hardliners exist in the government and USDP, those with the most influence appear to be reformist President Thein Sein and lower house speaker Thura Shwe Mann.